-1.00 EXPLAINING THE ANNUAL REPORT 1.01 On 19 th February 2019, following the recommendation of the Cabinet and consideration by the Audit Committee, the Council approved the Treasury Management Strategy 2019/20.
+1.00 EXPLAINING THE ANNUAL REPORT 4.04 1.01 On 16 February 2021, following the recommendation of the Cabinet and consideration by the Audit Committee, the Council approved the Treasury Management Strategy 2021/22.
 1.02 The Council delegates responsibility for the implementation and regular monitoring of its treasury management policies and practices to Cabinet, and for execution and administration of treasury management decisions to the Corporate Finance Manager, who acts in accordance with the Council's Treasury Management Policy Statement, Strategy and Practices.
-1.03 The Council has nominated Audit Committee to be responsible for ensuring effective scrutiny of Treasury Management Strategy and Policies.
-CONSIDERATIONS 1.04 The draft Annual Treasury Management Report 2019/20 is attached as Appendix 1.
-As required by the Council's Financial Procedure Rules, this Annual Report was reviewed by Audit Committee on 23 rd July 2020 and will also be reported to Council on 20 th October 2020.
-Summary of Key Points 1.05 The two major influences on the UK economy in 2019/20 were the uncertainty created by the negotiations towards the UK's exit from the European Union followed by the impact of the COVID-19 Pandemic.
-The Bank of England rate held steady at 0.75% for most of 2019/20 but in March was cut to 0.25%, and soon after to 0.1%.
-Section 2 of the report provides a full economic and interest rate review for 2019/20.
+1.03 The Council has nominated the Governance and Audit Committee to be responsible for ensuring effective scrutiny of Treasury Management Strategy and Policies.
+CONSIDERATIONS 1.04 The Treasury Management Annual Report 2021/22 is attached as Appendix 1.
+As required by the Council's Financial Procedure Rules, this Annual Report was reviewed by the Governance and Audit Committee on 27 July 2022 and Cabinet on 26 th September 2022.
+Summary of Key Points 1.05 The continuing economic recovery from the coronavirus pandemic, the war in Ukraine, higher inflation, and higher interest rates were major issues over the period.
+The Bank Rate was 0.1% at the beginning of the reporting period.
+The beginning of the year saw the economy gathering momentum as pandemic restrictions were eased.
+Despite the improving outlook, market expectations were that the Bank of England would delay rate rises until 2022, however, rapidly rising inflation has now disrupted that projection.
+Section 2 of the report provides a full economic and interest rate review for 2021/22.
 1.06 Short term money market rates remained at very low levels which continued to have a significant impact on investment income.
-The average return on Council investments for the year was 0.62%.
+The average return on Council investments for the year was 0.07%.
 Section 4 provides further details of the Council's investment activity during the year.
-1.07 Public Works Loan Board (PWLB) long term rates remained low during 2019/20 and a total of £19.45m PWLB loans were taken out during the year.
-Of these, £1.95m have been on-lent to NEW Homes, the Council's wholly owned subsidiary, to fund the building of affordable homes in Flintshire.
+1.07 Public Works Loan Board (PWLB) long term rates remained low during 2021/22 and a total of £10.582m PWLB loans were taken out during the year.
+Of these, £0.582m have been on-lent to NEW Homes, the Council's wholly owned subsidiary, to fund the building of affordable homes in Flintshire.
 Section 3 provides more information on borrowing and debt management during the year.
-1.08 Debt rescheduling opportunities were considered by officers and the Council's treasury management advisors.
+1.08 Debt rescheduling opportunities were considered by officers and the Council's Treasury Management advisors.
 The premium charged for early repayment of PWLB debt remained relatively expensive for the loans in the Council's portfolio and therefore unattractive for debt rescheduling activity.
-As a consequence, no rescheduling activity was undertaken.

-1.09 The treasury function operated within the limits detailed in the Treasury Management Strategy 2019/20.
+No rescheduling activity was undertaken as a consequence.
+1.09 The treasury function operated within the limits detailed in the Treasury Management Strategy 2021/22.

-2.00 RESOURCE IMPLICATIONS 2.01 Financial implications are addressed in the report.
+2.00 RESOURCE IMPLICATIONS 2.01 Financial implications are addressed in the report; no other resource implications directly as a result of this report.

-3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 Arlingclose Ltd, being the Council's treasury management advisors.
+3.00 CONSULTATIONS REQUIRED AND UNDERTAKEN 3.01 Arlingclose Ltd, being the Council's treasury management advisors.